DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-06-21-exploring-ways-to-integrate-the-services.md

 Currently, candidates who do not have British or Irish nationality are asked to confirm whether they have the right to work or study in the UK, and if so, what their immigration status is.

 The immigration status is not verified straight away.
-Instead, it is up to the provider to do this at a later date once an offer has been accepted.
+Instead, it’s up to the provider to do this at a later date once an offer has been accepted.

-An alternative approach might be to ask the candidate if they have a ‘immigration status share code’ from the Home Office.
+An alternative approach might be to ask the candidate if they have an ‘immigration status share code’ from the Home Office.
 These are issued for things like EU settled status and some types of visa.

 If the candidate has this, then their immigration status could be automatically verified.